deber0/deber0.github.io/_source/pages/building_the_portfolio.rst

     .. note:: For more detailed guidance, see `<https://www.sphinx-doc.org/en/master/usage/quickstart.html>`_

 5. Serving your project to GitHub Pages: `Docs Like Code <https://www.docslikecode.com/articles/github-pages-python-sphinx/>`_
+    .. note:: This is where an edit to conf.py is mentioned.
+Super important for sending a custom document build command 'make github'
+        This builds the html pages to prepare the commit for serving on GitHub pages.

 **Additional Resources:**